openpgpjs/openpgpjs/README.md

 Or Fetch a minified build under [dist](https://github.com/openpgpjs/openpgpjs/tree/master/dist).

-The library can be loaded as a common.js module, a AMD/require.js module or accessed globally via `window.openpgp`.
+The library can be loaded as a CommonJS module, an AMD module or accessed globally via `window.openpgp`.

 ### Dependencies